Lukeyfish/Grapheme-to-Phoneme/README.md

   * RNN (this was my baseline)
   * GRU
   * LSTM
-  * Bi-Directional LSTM
-  * Bi-Directional LSTM (with cross attention)
+  * LSTM variations with/withou Bi-Directional, Stacked, Self-Attention
   * Transformer

-Ultimately I found the Bi-Directional LSTM to produce the best results.
+Ultimately I found the Bi-Directional Stacked LSTM to produce the best results.

 Heres a little sample of what the model could output:
 ### Grapheme ->      Phoneme